Tencent/omi/README.md

 ### Store

+Say goodbye to `this.update` method when using store system!
+It will update partial UI automatically when data changed.
 The powerful Store architecture is high-performance because all data is mounted on the store, except for components that rely on props to determine the state of the component.

 ```js
 export default {